 The MONALISA prospective national study conducted at the National Center for Listeria, in cooperation with Santé publique France, enabled the clinical signs and prognostic factors of infection to be more clearly delineated.

-- In pregnant women the infection is benign for the mother.
-It can even go unnoticed, or may manifest as contractions, or on rare occasion as fever.
+In pregnant women the infection is benign for the mother.
+It can even go unnoticed, or may manifest as contractions, or as fever.
 However, it can lead to fetal death, and the premature delivery of an infected newborn.
 Neonatal infection is severe, because of the prematurity, and the infection itself, which can manifest as septicaemia, infections of the lungs, nervous system, and sometimes the skin.
 Antibiotic treatment is available, and is more effective when administered early.
 However, even with targeted early treatment the outcome may be fatal.

 Listeriosis occurs as sporadic cases, clusters of cases and sometimes outbreaks.
-There were about 750 cases reported in mainland France in 1992, including 279 epidemic cases linked to the consumption of jellied pork tongue.
-After falling considerably at the end of the 90s, particularly for the neonatal forms of the disease, a resurgence in cases has been observed since 2006-7, which consist mainly in septicaemia in the elderly.
-Currently around 350 listeriosis cases are reported in mainland France per year.
-Its causes remain unknown at this time.
-Between December 2017 and July 2018, the most serious epidemic reported to date occurred in South Africa, with more than 1,000 infected patients, of which more than 40% were newborns.
-The source of contamination identified was a type of sausage often consumed in this country.
+About 350 cases are reported in mainland France each year.
+Until 1992 there were about 750 cases, including 279 epidemic cases linked to the consumption of jellied pork tongue.
+No massive epidemic has been reported and the number of sporadic cases have considerably fallen in the last 15 years, particularly for the neonatal forms of the disease, a resurgence in cases which consist mainly in septicaemia in the elderly has been observed in the last few years.
+In 2018, the most serious epidemic reported to date occurred in South Africa, with more than 1,000 infected patients, of which more than 40% were newborns.
+The source of contamination identified was a type of industrial sausage often consumed in this country.